 Check out our journey up all 199 steps below:

-Why are the steps?
+Why does Whitby have the 199 steps?

 The 199 steps which are sometimes referred to as Jacob’s Ladder, up until around 1774 were originally wooden steps but were replaced with 103 tonnes of stone from Sneaton.
 The flight of stairs was seen as a challenge to determine pilgrim Christian beliefs as they head up to Whitby Abbey.